From cruise operators to airlines: 'Reopening' stocks tumble on variant fears

 "The economic recovery has been quite impressive and the one thing that could knock it over completely would be a more dangerous variant.
 Time will tell how worried we should be, but investors are selling in front of potential bad news," said Ryan Detrick, senior market strategist at LPL Financial.

-The news of the variant, however, sparked a rally in last year's stay-at-home darlings such as fitness company Peloton PTON.O, streaming giant Netflix NFLX.O and Zoom Video Communications ZM.O, sending them up between 6% and 9%.
+The news, however, sparked a rally in last year's stay-at-home darlings such as fitness company Peloton PTON.O, Zoom Video Communications ZM.O, and videogame publisher Take-Two TTWO.O.

 "Investment gods have given the late-to-sell investors a second opportunity to do so because the stocks that did well in the COVID lockdown, like Peloton or Zoom, are probably going to do well once again," said Sam Stovall, chief investment strategist at CFRA Research.